-11Even Scottish Power's new Prosper system does not record all faults on the secondary distribution system.
+10Even Scottish Power's new Prosper system does not record all faults on the secondary distribution system.
 "ScottishPower has stated that the number of LV [low voltage, or secondary] faults recorded by NaFIRS [National Fault and Interruption System] categories greatly underestimated the scale of the problem.
 They have also provided data from their own management system-Troublecall-which generates fault reports from information received from customers.
 This revealed a significantly higher number of supply interruptions than their Prosper system where NaFIRS data is recorded." ("Supply Interruptions Following the Boxing Day Storms, 1998," OFFER, May 1999, at 13-14)

+1 Q: Is there any reason to believe that PacifiCorp's T&D performance 2 will change over time?

+3 A: There is reason to expect that PacifiCorp's performance will improve over the next few years.

-Since the failure of its effort to take over The Energy Group in the UK, 1 PacifiCorp has announced a strategy of refocusing on providing 2 3 excellent service in its Western US service territories: 4 In October, we embarked on a significant change in our strategic 5 direction, designed to optimize [our] strengths and to improve our financial performance.
-That strategy is to focus on our domestic western 6 electricity business and sell or shut down all unrelated businesses except 7 8 for Powercor, our Australian electricity distribution business...
-9 In addition to providing good value to our shareholders, we are equally dedicated to finding new and innovative ways to enhance customer 10 service and system reliability.
-We have already taken significant steps 11 since October 1998 to improve billing and collections, power outage 12 management, community relationships and business center performance.
-13 We are committed to providing the best among utility basics: low-cost, 14 reliable power and exceptional customer service.
-(PacifiCorp 1998 15 Annual Report to Shareholders, March 1999) 16 In 1998 we made solid progress toward implementing a strategic refocus 17 18 on our domestic western electricity business.
-We moved quickly to 19 execute our new strategy by selling non-core businesses, implementing a 20 cost reduction program and making changes designed to improve 21 customer service and reliability. (ibid) 22 • Oregon has established an annual review and setting of performance standards as part of its Alternative Form of Regulation for PacifiCorp.
-23 The Utah PSC has initiated a proceeding (Docket No. 99-2035-01) to 24 investigate quality of service for PacifiCorp.
-25 26 While these processes will not directly affect service in Washington, 27 changes in data collection, maintenance procedures, and corporate culture are 28 likely to be transmitted between states.
+Since the failure of its effort to take over The Energy Group in the UK, PacifiCorp has announced a strategy of refocusing on providing excellent service in its Western US service territories:

+In October, we embarked on a significant change in our strategic direction, designed to optimize [our] strengths and to improve our financial performance.
+That strategy is to focus on our domestic western electricity business and sell or shut down all unrelated businesses except for Powercor, our Australian electricity distribution business...

+In addition to providing good value to our shareholders, we are equally dedicated to finding new and innovative ways to enhance customer service and system reliability.
+We have already taken significant steps since October 1998 to improve billing and collections, power outage management, community relationships and business center performance.
+We are committed to providing the best among utility basics: low-cost, reliable power and exceptional customer service.
+(PacifiCorp 1998 Annual Report to Shareholders, March 1999)

+In 1998 we made solid progress toward implementing a strategic refocus on our domestic western electricity business.
+We moved quickly to execute our new strategy by selling non-core businesses, implementing a cost reduction program and making changes designed to improve customer service and reliability. (ibid)

+Oregon has established an annual review and setting of performance standards as part of its Alternative Form of Regulation for PacifiCorp.
+While that process will not directly

-1 Clearly, the company is focusing its attention on improving T&D performance.
+- affect service in Utah, changes in data collection, maintenance procedures, and corporate culture are likely to be transmitted between states. - The Utah PSC has initiated a proceeding (Docket No. 99-2035-5 01) to investigate quality of service for PacifiCorp. - 6 Clearly, the company is focusing its attention on improving T&D performance.

-B. Telephone Performance
+8 B. Telephone Performance